UXSoc/uxsoc-apps-cms/src/pages/index.md

           Design Education resources

           * Aids in mentoring product designers and content strategists

+          \*AVP for Design Training is required to accomplish a design challenge prior to their interview.
+It’s recommended to have 2-3 days in between your application submission and interview slot to prepare for the challenge.
+The challenge will be emailed to you along with the GCal of your interview.
         title: AVP for Design Training
       - description: >-
           **The Confidant**